You wake up one morning thinking it’s the same as any other day. Then you notice some drains aren’t acting the way that they should, and it hits you.

 The First Thing You Should Do

-Now that you’ve got out of the way, you can take an even deeper breath and assess the situation.
+Now that you’ve gotten that out of the way, you can take an even deeper breath and assess the situation.
+Identifying the leading cause of the overflow will help you determine your next course of action.

 What’s Causing the Overflow?

-In a nutshell, there could be one of three things causing your septic tank to overflow:
+In a nutshell, there could be several things causing your septic tank to overflow:

 - There are too many people using your home’s water at the same time.